Facebook was tracking your text message and phone call data. Now what? | ZDNet

 By metadata, that means Facebook was tracking when you called, how long you were on the call, and when you texted.
 Facebook never had access to the content.
 For example, Facebook could know you called your mom every Saturday evening, but not what you spoke about

 It appears Facebook could never pull this off on Apple's iOS.
-Other social networks, such as the obscure Path, pulled down its users' contact information without permission.
+Another social network, the obscure Path, pulled down its users' contact information without permission years ago.
 Path apologized for this and deleted the data.
 Even as Facebook apologizes for its privacy invasions, the social networking giant isn't going that far.

 On Android, the door was left open for Facebook to easily pull down your data via Android's early application programming interface, or API.
 Before the launch of Android 6.0 in 2015, to use an app you had to agree to all its permission requirements.
 In Facebook's case, the company asked for the moon -- access to all your data including your phone usage.